7 Money Saving Tips For College Students

 Student Discounts

 Being a student really does have its perks.
-Carry your student ID on you at all times so you’re able to take advantage of student discounts many businesses offer.
-Make sure to ask at movie theaters, retail stores, and restaurants.
+Carry your student ID on you at all times so you’re able to take advantage of student discounts many businesses offer – such as at movie theaters, retail stores, and restaurants.
 Also, check out websites like StudentBeans and UNiDAYS for more ways to save.

 Explore Textbook Options